Darcy220606/AMPcombi/README.md

 ---

-## References for tools and databases used in AMPcombi:
+## References for tools, packages and databases used in AMPcombi:

 - Steinegger M and Soeding J. MMseqs2 enables sensitive protein sequence searching for the analysis of massive data sets.
 Nature Biotechnology, doi: 10.1038/nbt.3988 (2017).